uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/tasks-outside-mtd-software.html.md

 ## HMRC online services

-Self-assessment customers who have signed up for Making Tax Digital for Income Tax can [sign into HMRC online services](https://www.gov.uk/log-in-register-hmrc-online-services) to access relevant services.
+Self Assessment customers who have signed up for Making Tax Digital for Income Tax can [sign into HMRC online services](https://www.gov.uk/log-in-register-hmrc-online-services) to access relevant services.
 Customers can reach their Making Tax Digital account by clicking the **Making Tax Digital for Income Tax** link.

 Software providers need to design a customer journey between software and HMRC online services.
 Whenever the journey takes the customer to HMRC online services, the service should open in a new browser window.
 This will allow customers to complete additional tasks not available in the software.

-The following table lists the tasks customers will be able to complete through HMRC online services and/or third-party software.
+The following table lists the tasks customers will be able to complete through HMRC online services and/or compatible software.
 For each task, there is a brief explanation about the choice of service (HMRC online services or software or both) used to make the functionality available to customers.

 | Task | Status | HMRC online services | Software | Reason for service choice |
 | ---- | ------ | -------------------- | -------- | -------- |